 - The formats offer the capability to offer more remittance information and realize improved reporting and reconciliation.

-With SEPA credit transfers (SCT) and SEPA direct debits (SDD) already in production, and end dates for the migration from legacy instruments looming, banks are working hard to meet the new regulations and offer value-added services, while minimising the investment required.
+- With SEPA credit transfers (SCT) and SEPA direct debits (SDD) already in production, and end dates for the migration from legacy instruments looming, banks are working hard to meet the new regulations and offer value-added services, while minimizing the investment required.

-Financial messaging is the cornerstone of financial services.
-Financial institutions must be able to send and receive multiple messages in many different formats, yet are under ever-increasing pressure to reduce operational and infrastructure costs while improving service levels.
+Financial institutions must be able to send and receive multiple messages in many different formats.
+Yet, they are under ever-increasing pressure to reduce operational and infrastructure costs while improving service levels.